openshift-kni/oran-o2ims/docs/cluster-configuration.md

 ### Updates to the ClusterInstance defaults ConfigMap
 We assume a ManagedCluster has been installed through a `ProvisioningRequest` referencing the [sno-ran-du.v4-Y-Z-1](samples/git-setup/clustertemplates/version_4.Y.Z/sno-ran-du/sno-ran-du-v4-Y-Z-1.yaml) `ClusterTemplate` CR.

-In this example we are adding a new route to the [clusterinstance-defaults-v1](samples/git-setup/clustertemplates/version_4.Y.Z/sno-ran-du/clusterinstance-defaults-v1.yaml) `ConfigMap` holding default values for the corresponding `ClusterInstance`.
+In this example we are adding a new annotation to the `ManagedCluster` through the [clusterinstance-defaults-v1](samples/git-setup/clustertemplates/version_4.Y.Z/sno-ran-du/clusterinstance-defaults-v1.yaml) `ConfigMap` holding default values for the corresponding `ClusterInstance`.
 The following steps need to be taken:
 1. Upversion the cluster template:
     * Create a new version of the [clusterinstance-defaults-v1](samples/git-setup/clustertemplates/version_4.Y.Z/sno-ran-du/clusterinstance-defaults-v1.yaml) `ConfigMap` - [clusterinstance-defaults-v2](samples/git-setup/clustertemplates/version_4.Y.Z/sno-ran-du/clusterinstance-defaults-v2.yaml):
         * Update the name to `clusterinstance-defaults-v2` (the namespace stays `sno-ran-du-v4-Y-Z`).
-        * Update `data.clusterinstance-defaults.nodes[0].nodeNetwork.config.routes.config` with the desired new route.
+        * Update `data.clusterinstance-defaults.extraAnnotations` with the desired new annotation.
     * Create a new version of the [sno-ran-du.v4-Y-Z-1](samples/git-setup/clustertemplates/version_4.Y.Z/sno-ran-du/sno-ran-du-v4-Y-Z-1.yaml) `ClusterTemplate` CR - [sno-ran-du.v4-Y-Z-2](samples/git-setup/clustertemplates/version_4.Y.Z/sno-ran-du/sno-ran-du-v4-Y-Z-2.yaml)
         * Update the `metadata.name` from `sno-ran-du.v4-Y-Z-1` to `sno-ran-du.v4-Y-Z-2`
         * Update `spec.version` from `v4-Y-Z-1` to `v4-Y-Z-2`